Abitey290/alx-system_engineering-devops/README.md

-This projext is about shell basics
+This project is about shell basics